rakurai-io/rakurai_programs/programs/rakurai_activation/README.md

 # Rakurai Activation Program

 A multisig-based Solana smart contract for enabling or disabling the Rakurai scheduler.
 It also governs the commission on block rewards for both the block builder (i.e., Rakurai) and the validator.

-Note: The remaining block rewards after deducting the two commissions are distributed to stakers via the RewardDistributionProgram.
+Note: The remaining block rewards after deducting the two commissions are distributed to stakers via the [`RewardDistributionProgram`](../reward_distribution/README.md).

 ➤ For more details, refer to the [IDL File](./idl/rakurai_activation.json).